barbarer/py4e-int/_sources/iterations/peer_in.rst

    :author: Cynthia Taylor
    :practice: T

-   How can we translate this code to a while loop?
+   Which of the following correctly translates the for loop below to a while loop?

    for i in range(n):
      <body>